ali-ma1/ali-ma1/README.md

 # WELCOME!
-- My name is Ali Mela Ali!
+> My name is Ali Mela Ali!
-- An innovative AI enthusiast that specialized in the cutting-edge field of Big Data at the University of Wollongong in Dubai.
-Proficient in NLP, image generation, data classification and prediction.
+> An aspiring AI and Data Science enthusiast with a strong foundation in predictive modeling, computer vision, and generative AI, complemented by hands-on experience in data analysis and machine learning.
+> I've developed a range of innovative projects, from sequence-to-sequence models for title generation to stock market prediction systems and medical image analysis tools.
+I’m also skilled in data analysis, using statistical methods and machine learning to extract meaningful insights.
-- I’m interested in Computer Vision, generative AI, Large Language Models, and everything else this profession has to offer!
+> I'm passionate about exploring the intersections of AI, Computer Vision, generative AI, Large Language Models, and data analysis as I start my career in these exciting fields.
-- You can reach me at aliyaser.ma1@gmail.com
+> You can reach me at aliyaser.ma1@gmail.com
-- You can also reach me at [LinkedIn](https://www.linkedin.com/in/ali-mela-ali/)
+> You can also connect with me on [LinkedIn](https://www.linkedin.com/in/ali-mela-ali/)

 # Major Projects So Far

 ## 2024

-- [GenAI Web-Scrape BBC Title Generator](www.google.ae), An Advanced Seq-to-Seq Model Enhanced with Web Scraping to Generate More Accurate and Captivating Article Titles.
+- [GenAI Web-Scrape BBC Title Generator](https://github.com/ali-ma1/GenAI-Web-Scrape-BBC-Title-Generator), An Advanced Seq-to-Seq Model Enhanced with Web Scraping to Generate More Accurate and Captivating Article Titles.
-- [S&P 500 Price Movement Prediction](www.google.ae), Exploring Various Machine Learning and Deep Learning Approaches to Predict Future Stock Market Trends.
+- [S&P 500 Price Movement Prediction](https://github.com/ali-ma1/SP500-Price-Movement-Prediction), Exploring Various Machine Learning and Deep Learning Approaches to Predict Future Stock Market Trends.
-- [Cancer & COVID Detection via CNN](www.google.ae), Harnessing Convolutional Neural Networks to Analyze X-rays for Accurate Cancer and COVID Detection.
+- [Cancer & COVID Detection via CNN](https://github.com/ali-ma1/Cancer-COVID-Detection-via-CNN), Harnessing Convolutional Neural Networks to Analyze X-rays for Accurate Cancer and COVID Detection.
-- [Dubai Property Nearest Metro Prediction](www.google.ae), Estimating the Closest Metro Stations and Visualizing Properties on a Detailed Dubai Map.
+- [Dubai Property Nearest Metro Prediction](https://github.com/ali-ma1/Dubai-Property-Nearest-Metro-Prediction), Estimating the Closest Metro Stations and Visualizing Properties on a Detailed Dubai Map.

 ## 2023

-- [VirtuFit Capstone AI Application](www.google.ae), Utilizing NLP and Chatbot Technology to Create Personalized Fitness Plans, with Real-Time Form Monitoring Using Advanced Joint and Limb Detection.
+- [VirtuFit Capstone AI Application](https://github.com/ali-ma1/VirtuFit-Capstone-AI-Application), Utilizing NLP and Chatbot Technology to Create Personalized Fitness Plans, with Real-Time Form Monitoring Using Advanced Joint and Limb Detection.
-- [Advanced Data Analysis and Time Series Forecasting](www.google.ae), Comprehensive Exploration of Data Including Trends, Seasonality, and Predictive Modeling.
+- [Advanced Data Analysis and Time Series Forecasting](https://github.com/ali-ma1/Advanced-Data-Analysis-and-Time-Series-Forecasting), Comprehensive Exploration of Data Including Trends, Seasonality, and Predictive Modeling.
-- [Data Analysis and Clustering of Adults Dataset](www.google.ae), Leveraging Popular R Libraries to Analyze Data and Implement Advanced Clustering Techniques.
+- [Data Analysis and Clustering of Adults Dataset](https://github.com/ali-ma1/Data-Analysis-and-Clustering-of-Adults-Dataset), Leveraging Popular R Libraries to Analyze Data and Implement Advanced Clustering Techniques.